imaaronjames/Simple-Android-Keyboards/README.md

 1. Download the androidKeyboard.coffee file and keyboards folder.
 2. Create a framer project and drop both androidKeyboard.coffee and keyboards folder inside your /modules folder.
-3. Add `android = require 'androidKeyboard'` at the top of your document.
+3. Add `Android = require 'androidKeyboard'` at the top of your document.

 [Sample Project can be found here](http://share.framerjs.com/zu4uu0o71rmx/)